nicolehao34/nicolehao34.github.io/_pages/about.md

 As a researcher and innovator, I value curiosity, empathy, creativity, and **resilience** above all, and I strive to bring these qualities to every project I work on.

+Something I always say to myself: *If something didn't work the first time, pause, reflect, and try it again in a different way until it works.
+Iterate and improve.*

 > "We gain strength, and courage, and confidence by each experience in which we really stop to look fear in the face... we must do that which we think we cannot."
 >
 > — Eleanor Roosevelt